-Changes to the built living environment include the construction of roads and highways and the implementation of motorized transportation systems that limit the opportunities for walking or bicycling and provide less healthy alternatives.
-The proportion of journeys made on foot or by bicycle has declined from 37 and 26 percent, respectively, in cities with 100,000- 250,000 inhabitants to 28 and 9 percent, respectively, in cities with more than 5 million inhabitants (Singh 2005).
+Changes to the built living environment include the construction of roads and highways and the implementation of motorized transportation systems that have created sprawl that limits the opportunities for walking or bicycling and provides less healthy alternatives.
+The proportion of journeys made on foot or by bicycle has declined from 37 percent and 26 percent, respectively, in cities with 100,000-250,000 inhabitants to 28 percent and 9 percent, respectively, in cities with more than 5 million inhabitants (Singh 2005).
 Another major shift affecting energy expenditure in LMICs is the displacement of human-propelled modes of transportation, such as bicycles, in favor of motorized transportation, including cars and mopeds.
-In India, the annual rate of motor vehicle ownership increased 11 percent over the past decade, and in China, new car sales are increasing an estimated 30 percent per year (Kjellstrom, Hakansta, and Hogstedt 2007; Siegel, Narayan, and Kinra 2008).
+In India, the annual rate of motor vehicle ownership increased 11 percent between 1997 and 2008; in China, new car sales are increasing an estimated 30 percent per year (Kjellstrom, Hakansta, and Hogstedt 2007; Siegel, Narayan, and Kinra 2008).